Conservatorium of Music

 Junior Music School employs highly skilled music teachers from diverse musical backgrounds.
 This ensures our program is based on the best and most recent research, and a supportive and lively university music community.

-- Schools outreach
+- Schools Programs

 The UWA Conservatorium of Music is committed to supporting the continued development of young musicians in schools.